Maria Spiridonova

 Maria Alexandrovna Spiridonova (Мари́я Алекса́ндровна Спиридо́нова; 16 October 1884 – 11 September 1941) was a Narodnik-inspired Russian revolutionary.
 In 1906, as a novice member of a local combat group of the Tambov Socialists-Revolutionaries (SRs), she assassinated a security official.
 Her subsequent abuse by police earned her enormous popularity with the opponents of Tsarism throughout the empire and even abroad.

 After spending over 11 years in Siberian prisons she was freed after the February Revolution of 1917, and returned to European Russia as a heroine of the destitute, and especially of the peasants.
-She was the only woman other than Alexandra Kollontai to play a prominent role during the Russian Revolution, leading the Left Socialist-Revolutionaries to initially side with Lenin and the Bolsheviks, and then to break with them.
+According to G.D.H.
+Cole, she was, along with Alexandra Kollontai, one of the most prominent women leaders during the Russian Revolution, leading the Left Socialist-Revolutionaries to initially side with Vladimir Lenin and the Bolsheviks, and then to break with them.

-From 1918 on, she was repeatedly arrested, imprisoned, briefly detained in a mental sanitarium, sent into internal exile, and finally shot in 1941.
+From January 1918 onwards, Spiridonova faced repression from the Soviet government, as she was repeatedly arrested, imprisoned, briefly detained in a mental sanitarium, and sent into internal exile, before eventually being shot in 1941 in the Medvedevsky Forest massacre.
 A successful campaign was run to discredit her name and portray her as a hysterical extremist, and she was "forced into oblivion".
 In 1958, when publishing the fourth volume of A History of Socialist Thought, G.D.H.
 Cole wrote that nothing was known of what had happened to her after 1920.
 Twenty years later, Richard Stites was still uncertain whether her death occurred in 1937 or 1941.
 Only after the end of Stalinism and the fall of the Soviet Union did it gradually become possible to reconstruct the last decades of her life.

 Biography

 Early life

 Spiridonova was born in the city of Tambov, located approximately 480 km south-southeast of Moscow.
 Her father, a bank official, was a member of the non-hereditary minor nobility of the Russian Empire.
-She attended the local gymnasium until 1902, when the death of her father, and a case of tuberculosis, caused her to drop out.
+She attended the local gymnasium until 1902, when the death of her father, and a first attack of tuberculosis, caused her to drop out.
 She studied dentistry in Moscow for a short while, before returning to Tambov to work as a clerk for the local Assembly of the Nobility.
 She soon became involved in political activism and was arrested during the student demonstrations of March 1905.
 In September 1905 she applied for training as a feldsher (a health care professional similar to a physician assistant) but was rejected due to her political record.
 Instead, she joined the Party of Socialists–Revolutionaries (SRs) and became a full-time activist.
 During this time, she formed a relationship with Vladimir Vol'skii, a local SR leader.

 Like most SRs, she shared the Narodniks' philosophy of assassination and terrorism as a weapon of revolution, and was one of hundreds of SRs who, in the years around the 1905 Revolution, attacked the Russian state and its leaders.